emissary-ingress/emissary/user-guide/with-istio.md

 Newer versions of Istio support Kubernetes initializers to [automatically inject the Istio sidecar](https://istio.io/docs/setup/kubernetes/sidecar-injection.html#automatic-sidecar-injection).
 You don't need to inject the Istio sidecar into Ambassador's pods -- Ambassador's Envoy instance will automatically route to the appropriate service(s).
 Ambassador's pods are configured to skip sidecar injection, using an annotation as [explained in the documentation](https://istio.io/docs/setup/kubernetes/sidecar-injection.html#policy).

-## Istio MTLS
+## Istio Mutual TLS

-In case Istio Mtls is enabled on the cluster, the mapping outlined above will not function correctly as the Istio sidecar will intercept the connections and the service will only be reachable via `https` using the Istio managed certificates, which are available in each namespace via the `istio.default` secret.
-To get the proxy working we need to tell ambassador to use those certificates when communicating with Istio enabled service.
+In case Istio mutual TLS is enabled on the cluster, the mapping outlined above will not function correctly as the Istio sidecar will intercept the connections and the service will only be reachable via `https` using the Istio managed certificates, which are available in each namespace via the `istio.default` secret.
+To get the proxy working we need to tell Ambassador to use those certificates when communicating with Istio enabled service.
 To do this we need to modify the Ambassador deployment installed above.

 In case of RBAC: